rawebone/Wilson/docs/internals.md

 There is no safety in this approach- if one were to assign a string to resources it will break, for example.
-But with the right documentation you can teach people to avoid this pitfall easily and in the process remove a superflous setter.
+But with the right documentation you can teach people to avoid this pitfall easily and in the process remove a superfluous setter.

+> There are obviously caveats here.
+DSLs usually provide method calls over direct
+> state assignment because they can be made fluent, giving you nice clean code, or
+> because they can be easily mocked and spied upon while direct property assignment
+> is usually not.

 There are additional cases.
 The Pimple Service Locator is a model for how Slim and Silex handle SL but they create a problem: they act like an array over an